DBO-DKFZ/SCP-Robustness-Benchmark/README.md

 # Benchmarking Neural Network Robustness to Common Corruptions and Perturbations in Dermatology

-This repository contains the datasets and code for the paper [A Benchmark for Neural Network Robustness in Skin Cancer Classification](https://docs.google.com/document/d/1pn434Y0XJ54Gn7VAPPuSIxZC50WtwTaHEqcsPaa7O68/edit#heading=h.qiqtzrp85980).
+This repository contains the datasets and code for the paper **A Benchmark for Neural Network Robustness in Skin Cancer Classification**.
 The study was heavily inspired and adapted from [Benchmarking Neural Network Robustness to Common Corruptions and Perturbations](https://arxiv.org/abs/1903.12261) (ICLR 2019) by Dan Hendrycks and Thomas Dietterich ([GitHub](https://github.com/hendrycks/robustness)).

 ## Table of Contents
   1. [Overview](#overview)